A Comprehensive Guide to E-Commerce in China - 2022

 Popular Online Payment Methods in China

 The advancement in online payment methods has paved the way for eCommerce, and vice versa.
 After the COVID-19 outbreak, it has become even more common with the action launched by the Payment & Clearing Association of China (PCAC) advising people to use online payment.
 The most popular online payment methods in China are Alipay, WeChat Pay, and UnionPay.
-In fact, these are very common payment methods in China that they’re not only used for online shopping but also at the checkout of many physical stores.
+In fact, these are very common payment methods in China, so they’re not only used for online shopping but also at the checkout of many physical stores.
 The idea of scanning a QR code sounds more quick and sanitary than dealing with worn-out cash, looking for coins, or paying the fees that banks charge in the case of a merchant.

 Challenges of the China eCommerce Market

 There could be many challenges awaiting businesses aiming to enter the Chinese market.
-It might sound tempting to do business with the largest economy in the world but you should be prepared well in advance to avoid any issues in the China eCommerce market.
+It might sound tempting to do business with the largest economy in the world, but you should be prepared well in advance to avoid any issues in the China eCommerce market.

 Your Translation Partner MotaWord